WingedVampires/LLM_Context/README.md

 ```bash
 python pipeline/construct_graph.py
 ```
 The code `GDsmith` can be downloaded from https://github.com/ddaa2000/GDsmith.
+After you have downloaded the target repository, you should save it into the directory `repos/`.